This was a tradition in our home every Sunday morning, you would wake up to the smell.

 ingredients:

-- 2 lbs ground chuck, ground round hamburger, a mixture of veal, pork and beef hamburger meat or you can use all ground lean turkey
+- 2 lbs ground chuck, ground round or sirloin, (or you can use a mixture of veal, pork, and ground beef meat), for those who want low-cholesterol meat use all ground lean turkey

 - 4 slices of Italian bread run under warm water, and then tightly squeezed out